pieterberg/Process-State-Identification/README.md

 ### 1.3.
 Output folder structure

+The .gitignore file has been set up to ignore all simulation output folders.

 Create the following folder structure to save to simulation results using the `SAVE_IMAGES` and `SAVE_DATA` settings:

 ```